dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 f = delegate ([MyAttribute] int x) { return x; }; // syntax error
 ```

-Attributes on the lambda or lambda parameters will be emitted to metadata on the method that maps to the lambda.
+Attributes on the lambda expression or lambda parameters will be emitted to metadata on the method that maps to the lambda.

+In general, customers should not depend on how lambda expressions and local functions map from source to metadata.
+How lambdas and local functions are emitted can, and has, changed between compiler versions.

+The changes proposed here are targeted at the `Delegate` driven scenario.
+It should be valid to inspect the `MethodInfo` associated with a `Delegate` instance to determine the signature of the lambda expression or local function including any explicit attributes and additional metadata emitted by the compiler such as default parameters.
+This allows teams such as ASP.NET to make available the same behaviors for lambdas and local functions as ordinary methods.

 ## Explicit return type
 An explicit return type may be specified after the parameter list.